unicode-org/icu4x/docs/tutorials/data_provider.md

 }

 // Usage example:
-// While HelloWorldProvider does not need to be cached, more expensive providers, like
+// While HelloWorldProvider does not need to be cached, it may be useful to cache results from
-// deserializing BufferProviders, or providers doing I/O, should be. let provider = HelloWorldProvider;
+// more expensive providers, like deserializing BufferProviders or providers doing I/O. let provider = HelloWorldProvider;
 let lru_capacity = 100usize.try_into().unwrap();
 let provider = LruDataCache {